seancdavis/sapwood-classic/docs/06-writing_code/02-directory_structure.md

 At this time, you are only given one layout for your site.
 So, it should be as open-ended as possible, but you may need to add variables if you need to change content within your layout on the fly.

-The layout comes names `layout.html.erb`, but you can call it whatever you want.
+The layout comes named `layout.html.erb`, but you can call it whatever you want.
 What is more important is how it is hooked into rails, which you can read about [here](/docs/writing_code/hooking_into_rails).

 While the files within this directory are symlinked, the layout is specifically symlinked to `app/views/layouts/viewer/[site_slug]`.